radiantlogic-v8/documentation-new/documentation/configuration/global-settings/client-protocols.md

 By using the VLV control, the client can retrieve results more quickly and is not required to store too many search results at a time.
 This is more efficient and prevents the client from being overwhelmed with too many entries that it may not be able to handle.

-This control can be enabled/disabled from the Control Panel > GLOBAL SETTINGS > Client Protocols > LDAP > Server Front End section > Supported Controls sub-section.
+This control can be enabled/disabled from the Control Panel > Global Settings > Client Protocols > LDAP > Server Front End section > Supported Controls sub-section.
 Check the Enable VLV/Sort option and click Save.
 Restart the RadiantOne service.
 If you have a cluster deployed, restart the service on all nodes.

 *Configure a Sorted Attributes List*

-A sorted attributes list is required at the level of the RadiantOne Universal Directory store or Persistent Cache configuration for the service to enforce the VLV/sort control on the branch.
+A sorted attributes list is required at the level of the RadiantOne Directory store or Persistent Cache configuration for the service to enforce the VLV/sort control on the branch.

-1. From the Main Control Panel > Directory Namespace tab, navigate to the naming context associated with a RadiantOne Universal Directory (HDAP) store or persistent cache (located below the Cache node).
+1. From the Main Control Panel > Directory Namespace tab, navigate to the naming context associated with a RadiantOne Directory store or persistent cache (located below the Cache node).

 2. In the Sorted Attributes list, enter a comma separated list of attribute names that should have a special, sorted index.
 Any attribute that the client requests the sorting be based on should be entered here.
 The value of this attribute must be unique across all entries in the selected branch.
 For example, if your client is going to be Microsoft Outlook, the attribute cn must be added to the Sorted Attribute list.

 3. Click **Save** in the upper right corner.
 The RadiantOne service does not need to be restarted.

-If the VLV control has been enabled but a client searches (and passes the VLV control) in a branch that is not associated with a RadiantOne Universal Directory store or persistent cache, it performs one of the following:
+If the VLV control has been enabled but a client searches (and passes the VLV control) in a branch that is not associated with a RadiantOne Directory store or persistent cache, it performs one of the following:

 -	Forwards the search request along with the included control to the backend LDAP server (if the branch in the RadiantOne namespace is associated with an LDAP backend).
 In this case, it is the responsibility of the backend LDAP server to implement the VLV control.
 RadiantOne returns any controls received from the LDAP backend to the client.

--	Not use the VLV control at all (if the backend is associated with something other than an LDAP server or local Universal Directory store/persistent cache).
+-	Not use the VLV control at all (if the backend is associated with something other than an LDAP server or RadiantOne Directory store/persistent cache).

 If the VLV control has not been enabled at all, but a client issues it in the search request as a critical control, the RadiantOne service returns LDAP protocol error code 2.